Leo Ketelaars: Life

 In the second half of the 1930s, Ketelaars worked as a violinist at the Theater Aachen then conducted by Generalmusikdirektor Herbert von Karajan who discovered his voice and recommended him to become an opera singer.
 In 1937, Ketelaars made his debut as a singer on radio, before vocal training.
 In 1938, he completed his studies with distinction.
 He also studied organ and choral conducting.

 From 1946, Ketelaars studied voice for three years with Suze Luger at the Maastricht Conservatory, making his concert debut in 1949.
 He took part in an international singing competition, Union Bel Canto, in The Hague in 1949, performing the aria "Es ist genug" from Mendelssohn's Elijah. which won him first prize and a gold medal.
 This victory made him famous and much in demand.

 In the 25 following years, Ketelaars worked very successfully with well-known soloists, orchestras and conductors, including Eduard van Beinum and Bernard Haitink.
 From 1945 to 1957, he was also musical director of the operetta ensemble Het Zingende Zuiden in his home town of Vaals.
-He recorded the role of Olivier in Capriccio by Richard Strauss in the 1953, conducted by Johannes den Hertog and alongside Lisa della Casa as the Countess.
-He took part in a 1966 recording of Bach's St Matthew Passion, conducting by Eugen Jochum, singing the bass arias with the Groot Omroepkoor Hilversum, the Concertgebouw Orchestra, Ernst Haefliger as the Evangelist, Walter Berry as the vox Christi, Agnes Giebel, Marga Höffgen, John van Kesteren and Franz Crass.
+He recorded the role of Olivier in Capriccio by Richard Strauss in the 1953, conducted by Johannes den Hertog and alongside Lisa Della Casa as the Countess.
+He took part in a 1966 recording of Bach's St Matthew Passion, conducting by Eugen Jochum, singing the bass arias with the Groot Omroepkoor Hilversum (Great Radio Choir Hilversum), the Concertgebouw Orchestra, Ernst Haefliger as the Evangelist, Walter Berry as the vox Christi, Agnes Giebel, Marga Höffgen, John van Kesteren and Franz Crass.